Gamma-Software/HomeAssistantConfig/README.md

 ## Authors & contributors

-The original setup of this repository is by [Valentin Rudloff][valentin] and largely inspired by [Franck's homeassistant config][frenck's home].
+The original setup of this repository is by [Valentin Rudloff][valentin] and largely inspired by [Frenck's homeassistant config][frenck's home].

 ## License